kutaui/personal/src/content/blog/maestro-expo.md

 xcrun simctl install booted maestrotutorial.app
 ```

-For the android you just need to drag and drop the apk to emulator.
+For the android you just need to drag and drop the APK to emulator.

 # Running the tests